Dave Parker's Home Page

 - 5 oz cocoa (as weighed in a bowl on a postal scale (remember to reset the scale to 0 after putting the bowl on, so that you're only weighing the cocoa), but if you don't have a scale then measuring cups are probably accurate enough - maybe try making a batch using 1½ cups of cocoa to see if that works for you (the exact volume depends on how fluffy or dense the cocoa happens to be)).

-- 1¼ cups granulated white sugar.
+- 1½ cups granulated white sugar.

-- 12 oz heavy whipping cream.
+- 8 oz heavy whipping cream.

 - Using a mixing spoon, mix everything together until all of the cocoa is moistened.
 Don't mix too hard or the cocoa will billow out.
 You should end up with a cakey mass.

-- Pour in all 12 oz of heavy whipping cream.
+- Pour in the heavy whipping cream.

 - Using an electric beater, beat in the heavy whipping cream.
-The more air you whip in, the better.

 - Pour the mixture into your ice cream maker and let it run till it's done.